Skip to contents

 tma_file

 Path to input Excel spreadsheet.
 Both .xlsx and .xls formats are supported.
-Must contain one "TMA map" sheet and one or more biomarker-specific sheets.
+Must contain one "TMA map" sheet and one or more biomarker-specific sheets (eg, output file of combine_tma_spreadsheets()).

 metadata